Lady Moyra Campbell: Early life and family

 Lady Moyra Hamilton was born on 22 July 1930 in London.
 She was the eldest child of James Hamilton, Marquess of Hamilton, later 4th Duke of Abercorn, and The Hon.
 Kathleen Crichton.
 Her father was the son and heir of James Hamilton, 3rd Duke of Abercorn, and Lady Rosalind Bingham.
 Her mother was the daughter of Viscount Crichton (himself the son of John Crichton, 4th Earl Erne) and Lady Mary Grosvenor (herself the daughter of Hugh Grosvenor, 1st Duke of Westminster).
 She was raised at Baronscourt, the Abercorn's seat in County Tyrone.
 She was a first cousin of John Spencer, 8th Earl Spencer, father of Diana, Princess of Wales.

-As a child, she was a member of 1st Buckingham Palace Company of Girl Guides which was formed in 1937 for Princess Elizabeth.
+As a child, she was a member of 1st Buckingham Palace Guide Company which was formed in 1937 for Princess Elizabeth.
 She was educated at St Mary's School, Wantage, before attending finishing school in Switzerland.
 She did not attend university.